Airtime (rides): Physics

-Air time is a result of the effects of the inertia of the train and the riders: as the train goes over a hill transitioning from an ascent into a descent guided by the rails, the inertia of the relatively loosely-attached riders causes them to momentarily continue upwards, resulting in the riders being lifted out of their seats.
-The duration of air time on a particular hill is dependent on the velocity of the train, gravity, and the radius of the track's transition from ascent to descent.
-Zero-G (where the net vertical G-force is 0) is achieved when the downward acceleration of the train is equal to that due to gravity; where the downward acceleration is greater, negative Gs arise.
+Airtime is a result of the effects of the inertia of the train and the riders.
+As the train goes over a hill transitioning from an ascent into a descent guided by the rails, the inertia of the (albeit loosely) attached riders causes them to momentarily continue upwards, resulting in the riders being lifted out of their seats.
+The duration of airtime on a particular hill is dependent on the velocity of the train, gravity, and the radius of the track's transition from ascent to descent.
+Zero-g, where the net vertical g-force is zero, is achieved when the downward acceleration of the train is equal to that of gravity.
+When the downward acceleration is greater, negative g-forces arise.

-The zero-gravity roll is a roll specifically designed to create the effect of weightlessness and thereby produce air time.

-Air time is generally understood to fall under two categories: "floater" air time and "ejector" air time.
-Floater air time provides passengers with the sensation of gently floating upwards, which can be described as near perfect weightlessness.
-Ejector is more violent and sudden, producing a sharp moment of negative g-forces lifting riders up off their seats.
-Roller coasters built by the manufacturing company Rocky Mountain Construction are famous for providing ejector air time.
+Airtime is generally understood to fall under two categories: "floater" airtime and "ejector" airtime.
+Floater airtime provides passengers with the sensation of gently floating upwards, similar to weightlessness.
+Ejector is more violent and sudden, producing a sharp moment of negative g-forces lifting riders up off their seats before slamming them back down.

-As well as rollercoasters, drop towers can provide the feeling of weightlessness.
-For example, in the case of The Twilight Zone Tower of Terror at Disney's Hollywood Studios, Tokyo DisneySea, and Disneyland Paris, the elevator drops riders faster than gravity normally would, causing them to rise off of their seats by several inches whilst being held down by only a seat belt, creating the sensation of zero-G. Most drop towers, however, have shoulder bars, preventing riders from rising significantly from their seats, even where negative Gs are present.

-The motion-simulator ride Mission: SPACE at EPCOT also includes the sensation of weightlessness after takeoff, just as one enters space.
+The zero-gravity roll is an inversion specifically designed to create the effect of weightlessness and thereby produce airtime.
+Flat rides, especially drop towers, can also provide airtime.